yankeejoshy/drawingFinal/README.md

 A seemingly straightforward page that turned out to have many small, really persistent bugs and little issues.
 ### Credits
 “Sound effects obtained from https://www.zapsplat.com“

+## Night Page
+I spent a while thinking of inspiration for the night scene, and I thought - night time has to be about the moon.
+I'm probably going to use 3.js for this, creating a night-sky globe surrounding with a 3d moon sphere in the middle.
+Emphasis will probably be on making the lighting look good on the surface of the moon sphere.
+### Final (commit 4)
+This was hard.
+I changed my mind a lot, especially about how to do the background.
+In the end, I went with a lovely sky picture I found on unSplash by Patrick Fore.
+Beautiful.
+### Credits
+Photo by Patrick Fore on Unsplash
+Song, *Wet Hands*, by C418, from the game *Minecraft*